-We begin by considering where the world economy will be by the middle of this century.
+We begin by considering where the world economy will be by the middle of this Century.
 The world has changed dramatically since 1970.
 The Soviet Union and the Eastern European Communist bloc are no more.
 The United States has become the sole hegemonic power.
-Cell phones have supplanted fixed-line telephones, and the internet is now ubiquitous.
+The cell phone has supplanted the fixed-line telephone and the internet is now ubiquitous.
 During this same period, the economic centre of gravity of the world has been shifting from North America and Western Europe to East Asia and within East Asia from Japan to Mainland China.

-The "Washington Consensus" has not worked out well for developing economies.
+The "Washington consensus" has not worked out well for developing economies.
 The "Big Bang" shock therapy has failed miserably, as witnessed by the experiences of the former Soviet Union and Eastern European Communist countries.
-The "Washington Consensus" also faces a challenge posed by the "Beijing Consensus".
+The "Washington consensus" also faces a challenge posed by the "Beijing consensus".

 The centre of gravity of the global economy has been shifting (see Charts 1 and 2).
 In 1970, the United States and Western Europe together accounted for almost 60 percent of world GDP.
-By comparison, East Asia (defined as the 10 Association of Southeast Asian Nations (ASEAN)-Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand, and Vietnam-+ 3 (China including Hong Kong, Macau and Taiwan, Japan, and the Republic of Korea)) accounted for only approximately 10 percent of world GDP.
-(Hong Kong, the Republic of Korea, Singapore, and Taiwan are also known collectively as the East Asian "Newly Industrialised Economies (NIEs)".)
-By 2016, the share of United States and Western Europe combined in world GDP has declined to approximately 41%, whereas the share of East Asia has risen to around 28%.
-The share of the U.S. has shrunk to 25% from over 36%.
-The Japanese share of world GDP declined from a peak of almost 18% in the mid-1990s to 6.7% in 2016, while the Mainland Chinese share of world GDP rose from 3.1% in 1970 and less than 4% in 2000 to over 15.1% in 2016.
+By comparison, East Asia (defined as the 10 Association of Southeast Asian Nations (ASEAN)-Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand and Vietnam-plus 3 (China including Hong Kong, Macau and Taiwan, Japan and the Republic of Korea)) accounted for only approximately 10 percent of world GDP.
+(Hong Kong, Republic of Korea, Singapore and Taiwan are also known collectively as the East Asian "Newly Industrialised Economies (NIEs)".)
+By 2017, the combined share of United States and Western Europe in world GDP has declined to approximately 40% whereas the share of East Asia has risen to almost 28%.
+The share of the U.S. has shrunk to 24% from over 36%.
+The Japanese share of world GDP declined from a peak of almost 18% in the mid-1990s to 6% in 2017 while the Mainland Chinese share of world GDP rose from 3.1% in 1970 and less than 4% in 2000 to over 15.1% in 2017 (see Chart 3).